 A Washington State wrongful death lawsuit is filed by a “personal representative” of the deceased person’s estate.
 This party is usually the same person who is the executor of the will, and is oftentimes (but not always) a surviving relative or someone who was close to the person who has passed away.
 Generally, the personal representative should be trustworthy and moral – they should not have conflicting interests and they should not have a criminal history.
-The person chosen should have the time, emotional wellbeing, and interest to take on this role.
+The person chosen should have the time, emotional well-being, and interest to take on this role.

 The personal representative has a number of important responsibilities, including finding and selecting a WA wrongful death attorney, discussing settlement figures, and making all important final decisions about the case (such as whether to settle or go to trial).

-“Real parties of interest” are people who are close to person who passed away and are directly affected by their death.
+“Real parties of interest” are people who are close to the person who passed away and are directly affected by their death.
 In addition to the personal representative, real parties of interest can join the wrongful death claim and seek damages.
 In Washington State, real parties of interest include:

 Losing a loved one can be unbelievably overwhelming, devastating, and stressful.
-At The Ye Law Firm, we are dedicated to taking the burden of all legal issues related to your loss off of your shoulders, while making certain that you get the compensation that you need and deserve under Washington State Law.
+At The Ye Law Firm, we are dedicated to taking the burden of all legal issues related to your loss off your shoulders, while making certain you get the compensation you need and deserve under Washington State Law.

 We offer free, confidential consultations.
 To learn more about your case from an experienced Washington wrongful death attorney, contact us today to schedule an appointment.